Whether you’re hosting a one-week camp or a one-hour seminar, you need to make people aware of the event in order for it to be successful.

 1. Promote your events through ALL communication outlets REPEATEDLY.

 Your target audience is overloaded with information, so you need to put yourself in front of them again and again.

 Repeatedly spread the word about your event across all marketing channels.

-- Post flyers around your facility.
+- Fourthly, post flyers around your facility.

-- Make calls to invite your members.
+- In addition, make calls to invite your members.